Updated April 202610 min read

 Because Alabama has fewer state-level non-medical licensing requirements, agencies should not confuse 'easier startup' with 'no standards.'
 Families still expect professionalism, screening, and quality controls.

-• Training Standards Should Be Created Internally: Agencies should create their own orientation, safety, elder abuse, documentation, and caretaker conduct standards.
+• Training Standards Should Be Created Internally: Agencies should create their own orientation, safety, elder abuse, documentation, and caregiver conduct standards.

-• Prepare for Medicaid Rules if Expanding: If the agency later enters Medicaid-funded services, additional caretaker documentation and compliance requirements will likely apply.
+• Prepare for Medicaid Rules if Expanding: If the agency later enters Medicaid-funded services, additional caregiver documentation and compliance requirements will likely apply.

 Regional Billing Snapshots